amandaradara55/ios-web-blocker-filter/README.md

 ## Notes for Repository Maintenance

-- `main` stores scripts, docs, and repository metadata.
 - `gh-pages` stores the published JSON artifacts for app delivery.
-- `dist/` on `main` is only a local build target placeholder.
-- `sources/` is kept in git only as a placeholder directory skeleton.
-- Upstream raw files are treated as fetch-time intermediates, not as long-term tracked repository payload.
-- If intermediate fetch outputs are regenerated locally, they should stay untracked and disposable.

 Published filter JSON files are under `dist/`.